Smart City Surat: Incubation Centre

 SSCDL has created a Incubation Centre.
-The Incubation Centre was inaugurated on January 31, 2019 at SEPC Building in Udhna.
+The Incubation Centre was inaugurated on 31 January 2019 at SEPC Building in Udhna.
 It was set up at a cost of Rs.
 2 crores SMC and SSCDL has set up an institution named AIC SURATi iLAB Foundation to promote culture of innovation, trade facilitation and startups under Smart Cities Mission.
 SURATi iLAB has 18 partners including Sardar Vallabhbhai Patel Institute of Technology, Auro University and SETU Foundation.
 It proposes to help semi-skilled and skilled job seekers in various trades.
 The authorities assume that creation of similar infrastructure shall help in promoting the Start Up Ecosystem in the City and shall contribute in the Digital India Initiative.
-Recently the same center had organized a 24 hour Surat all-round technology hackathon on September 27 and 28.
+Recently the same center had organized a 24 hour Surat all-round technology hackathon on 27 and 28 September.
 The aim behind organizing this Hackathon was to encourage startups from various sectors and to get solutions for city's various problems.